HippocratesTech/Ultimate-Swift-Code-Style-Guidelines/README.md

 All folders and files in a directory or a project section are sorted alphabetically, first directories, then files.

-File sorting doesn't consider files' extensions.
-However, an engineer is strongly encouraged to name files to have files which are close to each other semantically remaining closer to each other in the list.

 Files are called after their containing types, or the primary one if multiple type declarations are contained.

 If the primary content of the file is a type extension, the file shall be named after this type concatenating a `+` sign and conformance protocol name.
 E.g., `String+ConvertibleToNumber.swift`.

 [Return to Table of Contents](#table-of-contents)

-<h4 id="cvs">CVS</h4>
+<h4 id="cvs">Versioning</h4>

-_Not going deeply into the topic, since each CVS has its own guidelines._
+_Not going deeply into the topic, since each versioning system has its own guidelines._

 Every commit is atomic and present a meaningful and working state of the project.
 Checking out at any commit results in a working software.
 Considering these two rules, an engineer shall think thoroughly about implementation phases, or refactoring steps.

-Commit name is formulated in the imperative case ("Do the thing").
-Comprehensive details are optional and separated by a blank line if present.

-Any temporary code, anything is committed.
-Otherwise it will live while the repository does.
+Temporary code and work-in-progress solutions can be commited so they can be reviewed by other team members, but shouldn't be merged to the main develop or master branches.

 [Return to Table of Contents](#table-of-contents)